Presbyterian Church - York County, South Carolina

-York has an outstanding and virtually complete corpus of county records which begins in the year 1786.
-One remarkable record group in that courthouse is the collection of records of the Court of Equity, recently laminated and a joy to use.
+York County has an outstanding and virtually complete corpus of county records which begins in the year 1786.
+One remarkable record group in that court house is the collection of records of the Court of Equity, recently laminated and a joy to use.

-Shortly thereafter, the western part of Anson was set off as Mecklenburg County, with a courthouse still in Charlotte, and what is now York belonged to Mecklenburg.
+Shortly thereafter, the western part of Anson County was set off as Mecklenburg County, with a court house still in Charlotte, and what is now York belonged to Mecklenburg.
 Mecklenburg County deeds were published in the 1974 issue of the Georgia Genealogical Magazine, abstracted by Brent Holcomb.
 In 1768, the part of Mecklenburg west of the Catawba River was cut off to form Tryon County, NC.
-Tryon soon had a courthouse located in the present York County, between the town of Clover and the village of Bethany.
-The approximate site of that courthouse has a highway marker placed by the York County Historical Commission.
-Tryon County was eventually abolished and split into the North Carolina counties of Lincoln and Rutherford, and the Tryon records inherited by the new county of Lincoln, whose seat is still at Lincolnton, NC.
+Tryon soon had a court house located in the present York County, between the town of Clover and the village of Bethany.
+The approximate site of that court house has a highway marker placed by the York County Historical Commission.
+Tryon County was eventually abolished and split into the North Carolina counties of Lincoln and Rutherford, and the Tryon County records inherited by the new county of Lincoln, whose seat is still at Lincolnton, NC.
 The Minutes of the Tryon County Court, which mention many York County notables, are published in the Bulletin of the Old Tryon County Genealogical Society.

 Under the new government of South Carolina, a resident of York County area had to travel to the district capital at Camden to enter a suit at law.
 To record a deed, prove a will, or obtain letters of administration, he had to make the long trip to Charlestown.
 But remote from Charlestown as it was, some records from York County were recorded there which genealogist should not overlook.
 At least two wills written by York County residents were recorded by the Ordinary in Charlestown, those of John Bratton and Charity Kerr.
 Surely there are more.

-In 1781, while the Revolution was still going on and Charles Town was in British hands, Governor Rutledge appointed Ordinaries for each of the seven districts.
+In 1781, while the American Revolution was still going on and Charlestown was in British hands, Governor John Rutledge appointed Ordinaries for each of the seven districts.
 This placed a Court of Ordinary in Camden, and for the few years that office existed, Wills and Administrations from York were handled and recorded there.
 These records finally found their way into the Kershaw County Probate Judge's office and are extant.
-These neglected probate records of Camden District, in which numerous York pioneers are mentioned, are currently being published inn The South Carolina Magazine of Ancestral Research.
+These neglected probate records of Camden District, in which numerous York County pioneers are mentioned, are currently being published in The South Carolina Magazine of Ancestral Research.

 We now have a long list of counties whose records must be searched in order to trace an early York County family: Anson, Mecklenburg, and Lincoln in North Carolina; Charleston, Kershaw, and York in South Carolina.
 And even all that searching is not exhaustive.
 York County was settled from two directions.
 There were new immigrants from the port of Charlestown (the McKnights and the Beersheba Loves, for example) and overland pioneers whose backgrounds were in Pennsylvania and Virginia (the Brattons, Guys, Bethesda Loves, Watsons, Henrys, and many others).
 Therefore the records of many counties in Pennsylvania and Virginia are essential for any thorough search, notably Chester, Lancaster, York, and Cumberland in Pennsylvania, and Orange and Augusta in Virginia.